Ochanomizu Station: Lines

 Passengers can also transfer to nearby Shin-ochanomizu Station on the Tokyo Metro Chiyoda Line.

 Location

 JR East's Ochanomizu station lies south of the Kanda River in Chiyoda ward.
 During the Edo period, the Kanda River was rerouted to pass through Ochanomizu, which was otherwise a highland between two valleys.
-Hijiribashi (聖橋, also known as Hijiri Bridge, Hijiribashi Bridge) crosses over the river near a station exit.
+Hijiribashi (聖橋, Hijiri Bridge) crosses over the river near a station exit.
 The subway Marunouchi Line makes a short above-ground appearance as it passes over the river.
 Holy Resurrection Cathedral (Nicholai-dō) is easily accessible from the Hijiribashi Exit of this station.
 The Ochanomizu neighborhood is known for its many guitar and instrument shops.